top of page

 Elan Financial Services - Issuing for many credit unions and small banks, but still in fossil fuels - 4th Tier - Smaller fossil lender

 Elan manages credit card services for many credit unions and small banks all over North America.
 It is, however, owned by U.S. Bank / US Bancorp.
 Bancorp has gotten publicity for significant wind and solar investments.
 It also, however, was a major financier of the Enbridge oil pipeline.
-Under pressure, it dropped that project, but continues to finance other fossil fuel infrastructure, has no fossil fuel invesment exclusion policy and rates #34 in the 2023 Banking on Climate report.
+Under pressure, it dropped that project, but continues to finance other fossil fuel infrastructure, has no fossil fuel investment exclusion policy and ranks #28 globally for fossil fuel financing in the 2024 Banking on Climate Chaos report, 6th in fossil financing as a percentage of their total assets, 9th in gas fracking finance.

 Amalgamated Bank - Confirmed fossil fuel lending free, but issues credit cards for fossil companies - 3rd Tier - No known FF but other environmental red flags

 Amalgamated is a generally good mission oriented bank with strong progressive values.
 It does not issue its own credit card but instead offers an Amalgamated branded credit card issued by First National Bank of Omaha (FNBO).
-We have not yet found any indication of significant fossil fuel lending by FNBO and Bank.Green gives Amalgamated a green light.
-However Third Act SF discovered that FNBO provides fossil fuel customer credit card services for BP & possibly others, hence it got knocked down into the Second Tier.
+We have not yet found any positive indication of significant fossil fuel lending by FNBO, but Bank.Green gives Amalgamated an orange for lack of a policy on fossil fuel investment and very weak targets.
+Furthermore, Third Act SF discovered that FNBO provides fossil fuel customer credit card services for BP & possibly others, all leading to FNBO & Amalgamated being put into the Third Tier.

 Green America - Good institution, but their credit card issuer won’t go fossil fuel free - 3rd Tier - No known FF but other environmental red flags